 This trek for veteran Scouts offers boys a chance to experience Camp Workcoeman's frontiersman past.
-Scouts will trek out of camp after Wednesday's Lunch, fire muzzle-loading rifles and spend the night learning Shawtown folklore.
-Scouts will hike back in time for Polar Bear Swim on Thursday Morning.
-This program is an excellent opportunity for Scouts to learn advanced backpacking skills.
+Scouts will trek out of camp after lunch, fire muzzle-loading rifles and spend the afternoon and night hiking the trails of camp, throwing tomahawks, trail cooking, and learning Shawtown folklore.
+Scouts will hike back in time for Polar Bear Swim the next morning.
+This program is an excellent opportunity for Scouts to learn advanced